Tips for USA family road trips

 Two of our favorite longer road trips were Arizona spring break trip to the Grand Canyon and Canyon de Chelly and longer summer trip to Yellowstone and Grand Teton National Parks.

-Whether it’s a holiday weekend, or longer trip in summer, allow time to see this fabulous country – a moose munching willows by a river, giant sand dunes, dinosaur tracks, a ghost town in the sagebrush, ruins of ancient peoples, or the world’s tallest trees, and so much more, your family will discover.
+Whether it’s a holiday weekend, or longer trip in summer, allow time to see this fabulous country – moose munching willows by a river, giant sand dunes, dinosaur tracks, ghost town in the sagebrush, ruins of ancient peoples, or the world’s tallest trees, lake in an ancient volcano, the roads are open.

 picnic-area-jackson-lake-grant-teton-wyoming-715